fumin/itg_test/README.md

 21   end
 22 end
 ```
-Your integration test will fail in line 20 no matter how long you waited for
+Our integration test will fail in line 20 no matter how long we waited for
-in line 19, because the spawned thread can never update the column in line 10,
+in line 19, because the spawned thread can never update the column in line 10.
-due to the way Rails mocks your app in your integration test and Ruby's
+The reason is because Rails essentially allows only one thread to access the database
-global intepretor lock.
+at a time when running integration tests.
 itg_test overcomes this obstacle by simply starting a server
 and a client in separate processes.